-A unique collection of porcelain and ceramics from the Rörstrand Museum and the Royal Collections covering a period of almost 300 years will be on display at Rosersberg Palace.
-The exhibition ‘Royal porcelain from Rörstrand – the Rörstrand porcelain factory, 1726–2016’ can be seen from 14 May until 25 September.
+A unique collection of porcelain and ceramics from the Rörstrand Museum and the Royal Collections covering a period of almost 300 years is on display at Rosersberg Palace.
+The exhibition ‘Royal porcelain from Rörstrand’ can be seen from May 6 until September 30.

 Later on, King Oskar II was a keen collector of 18th century faïence, and Prince Eugen placed orders from Rörstrand for his home at Waldemarsudde.
 King Gustav VI Adolf took an interest in Carl-Harry Stålhane’s stoneware pieces produced at Rörstrand, and in recent years Prince Carl Philip helped to produce the Swedish Red List series.

 The breadth of styles, ages and materials makes the exhibition a must for anyone with an interest in design and history.

 Guided tours at Rosersberg’s Palace

 Combine a visit at the exhibition with a guided tour of the palace!
 The tours will be guided every given hour during the summer season: